-- A. BUFFER A Ready to use - B. NAD+ stabilizing reagent Ready to use - C. NADH stabilizing reagent Ready to use - D. Enzyme Ready to use - E. Stop solution Ready to use.
+- A. BUFFER A: Ready to use - B. NAD+ stabilizing reagent: Ready to use - C. NADH stabilizing reagent Ready to use - D. Enzyme: Ready to use - E. Stop solution: Ready to use.
 If precipitate forms in Stop solution upon thawing, it should be redissolved by 5 min incubation at 37°C and then cooled back to 25°C before use.
-Do not shake Stop solution vigorously. - F. Positive control (buffer) Ready to use.
-(For further instructions, see preparation of Positive control.) - G. 50 \muM NAD+ standard working stock add 25 $\mu$ L of 1 mM NAD+ standard stock (provided) into 475 $\mu$ L of deionized water, vortex.
+Do not shake Stop solution vigorously. - F. Positive control (buffer): Ready to use.
+(For further instructions, see preparation of Positive control.) - G. 50 μ M NAD+ standard stock: add 25 μ L of 1 mM NAD+ standard stock (provided) into 475 μ L of deionized water, vortex.
 Protect from light.
-(For further instructions, see preparation of standards and preparation of Positive control.) - H. 10 $\mu$ M NADH standard working stock add 10 $\mu$ L of 1 mM NADH standard stock (provided) into 990 $\mu$ L of deionized water, vortex.
+(For further instructions, see preparation of standards and preparation of Positive control.) - H. 10 μ M NADH standard stock: add 10 μ L of 1 mM NADH standard stock (provided) into 990 μ L of deionized water, vortex.
 Protect from light.
-(For further instructions, see preparation of standards and preparation of Positive control.) - I. Master mix 1 bottle of Assay color reagent (3 mL) should be mixed into 1 bottle of BUFFER C to create 1 bottle of the master mix required for 1 plate of NAD+ or NADH assay.
+(For further instructions, see preparation of standards and preparation of Positive control.) - I. Master mix: 1 bottle of Assay color reagent (3 mL) should be mixed into 1 bottle of BUFFER C to create 1 bottle of the master mix required for 1 plate of NAD+ or NADH assay.
 Protect from light by keeping it in the original amber bottle.
 Do not shake vigorously.
+Discard leftovers.
+Do not re-freeze.